 Building on the previous section in the webinar, Dr. Murray displays the latest version of the EsophyX® Z+ Device, which has evolved with an emphasis on making fastener deployment consistently easy to do.
 Dr. Murray notes that patients with a great response to their PPI, don’t typically seek additional treatment options.
 However, those suffering atypical symptoms such as regurgitation and LPR, are better treated with a mechanical block.
 TIF is a good operation for this block, demonstrated by patient satisfaction levels with up to 4-years of follow-up.

-Dr. Murray summarizes his approach to repairing a hiatal hernia concomitantly with a transoral incisionless fundoplication (TIF).
+Dr. Murray summarizes his approach to repairing a hiatal hernia consecutively with a transoral incisionless fundoplication (TIF).
 While doing the hernia repair, he emphasizes paying close attention to the lines of tension and what might pull on the TIF.
 Using little dissection, he creates a nice window behind the esophagus, like doing a Nissen; however, in this case he leaves most of the left side of stomach alone so that if he ever must come back and operate on this patient again, the left side has not been traumatized by surgery.
 He also leaves the blood supply to the fundus completely alone.
 He notes that the hernia always looks a bit larger than when viewed through an endoscope.

 Regarding the TIF, Dr. Murray asserts that insufflation is an important part of this.
 Surgeons don’t like to see everything go away, but in this operation, when doing the wrap de-sufflation will occur and visualization will be temporarily lost.
 He cautions against a tendency to panic at this point and to simply let the stomach insufflate again before firing the fasteners, as it is important so see that there is good coaptation of the tissue mold before firing.